 We all know that Hydrogen is an invisible gas without any color.
-But still, we find people are talking about different colors of Hydrogen.
+But still, we find people talking about different colors of Hydrogen.
 They usually talk about Green Hydrogen, Blue Hydrogen, Black Hydrogen, Brown Hydrogen, Pink Hydrogen, Turquoise Hydrogen, Yellow Hydrogen, Red Hydrogen, and White Hydrogen.
 So, what are these colors?
 In this article, we will learn about different types of Hydrogen colors and their meanings.

 Colors of Hydrogen

-As hydrogen atoms don’t exist on their own, they need the energy to produce hydrogen.
+As hydrogen atoms don’t exist on their own, they need energy to produce hydrogen.
 Hydrogen is highly abundant in form of water or natural gases but to create pure hydrogen, one needs to break those molecular bonds using some form of energy.

 Depending on the process of how Hydrogen is produced, it is provided with 9 color codes.
 They are: